slatedocs/slate/source/includes/_websocket_api.md

 List of supported resolutions ["1m","3m","5m","15m","30m","1h","2h","4h","6h","12h","1d","1w","2w","30d"]

-To receive updates on a specific contract type, pass contract type in the symbols list.
-For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+You need to send the list of symbols for which you would like to subscribe to candlesticks channel.
+You can also subscribe to candlesticks updates for category of products by sending category names.
+For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.

-Please note that if you subscribe to L2 channel without specifying the symbols list, you will not receive any data.
+Please note that if you subscribe to candlsticks channel without specifying the symbols list, you will not receive any data.

 >OHLC candles update sample